kyma-project/test-infra/development/prowjobparser/README.md

 ## Overview

-Prowjobparser is a helper tool which parse all prowjobs under provided path, match them against provided labels filters and print matching prowjob names to stdout.
+The prowjobparser is a helper tool which parses all ProwJobs under the provided path, matches them against the provided label filters, and prints matching ProwJob names to the standard output.

 ## Usage